cdot/CBOR/README.md

 ```
 Generally if you use any of the handlers described below, you should pass
 the same parameters to the handlers used to encode and decode the data
-(though there are exceptions to this, see TypeMapHandler).
+(though there are exceptions to this).

 ## IDREFHandler
 Optimises the output by never saving the same structure twice.
 For example, you might have the following: